hudson-newey/cobra/README.md

     * Removes comments
     * Modifies functional assignments to be constants (where possible)
 * Checks for unused imports
+* Displays tips on how to improve your code quality

 ### And it's all backwards compatible with Python & Python3!
 Just rename your filetype to `.pyc`!